 5 Virtual Volunteering Ideas to Support Mental Health this Mental Health Awareness Month

 Volunteering virtually to support the cause of mental health awareness has multi-faceted benefits.
 Yes, your employees get to ‘feel good’ by using their experience to ‘do good.’
 But more than that, volunteering helps your employees feel more connected to your community, grow their network, and even improve their health.

-According to the Harvard Medical School, volunteering regularly can boost mental wellbeing, build critical thinking skills, and lower chances of developing high blood pressure.
-To give you a sense of what virtual volunteering for corporates looks like, here are 5 opportunities that we are executing for our corporate clients as they strive to become mental health champions:
+According to the Harvard Medical School, volunteering regularly can boost mental well-being, build critical thinking skills, and lower the chances of developing high blood pressure.
+To give you a sense of what virtual volunteering for corporates looks like, here are 5 virtual mental health activities for the workplace that we are executing for our corporate clients as they strive to become mental health champions:

 - Yoga for a cause